limbernie/limbernie.github.io/_posts/2019-12-14-smasher2-htb-walkthrough.md

 ### Kernel Driver Exploitation

-During enumeration of `dzonerzy`\'s account, I noticed a `README` file which hinted at a double-free vulnerability.
+During enumeration of `dzonerzy`'s account, I noticed a `README` file which hinted at a double-free vulnerability.

 <a class="image-popup">
 ![9721fc14.png](/assets/images/posts/smasher2-htb-walkthrough/9721fc14.png)
 </a>

-Putting on my forensic investigator\'s hat, I noticed that `README` was last modified on **Feb 16 2019 @ 0116hrs**.
-Let\'s find out what files are modified before that time.
+Putting on my forensic investigator's hat, I noticed that `README` was last modified on **Feb 16 2019 @ 0116hrs**.
+Let's find out what files are modified before that time.

 <a class="image-popup">
 ![96b54209.png](/assets/images/posts/smasher2-htb-walkthrough/96b54209.png)
 </a>

-Something doesn\'t look right.
+Something doesn't look right.
 Why is there a kernel driver modified so near the `README` file?
 I better copy the file to my machine for further analysis.
 Looking at the `strings` in the file tells me that I should probably look into the kernel driver.

 <a class="image-popup">
 ![85e493e6.png](/assets/images/posts/smasher2-htb-walkthrough/85e493e6.png)